websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

        If no return type exists for the type of information that you need, then you can define your own `ItemSelectorReturnType <https://github.com/liferay/liferay-portal/blob/7.3.4-ga5/modules/apps/item-selector/item-selector-api/src/main/java/com/liferay/item/selector/ItemSelectorReturnType.java>`__ implementation.
    ```

    The item selector uses these two classes to decide what selection views of items (presented as tabs) to show and how to identify each item.

-1. Now you can use the criteria to generate a URL for the item selector.
-This URL creates the item selector dialog in your front-end code.
+1. Now you can use the criteria to generate a URL for the Item Selector.
+This URL creates the Item Selector dialog in your front-end code.

    The [`RequestBackedPortletURLFactory` class](http://docs.liferay.com/portal/7.3-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/RequestBackedPortletURLFactory.html) can quickly generate an item selector URL using the criteria: